someengineering/fixinventory/docs/source/getting_started/access_permissions.rst

     | Resoto will **NOT** delete resources marked for deletion by default, even when having the neccessary permissions!
     | Read more about this here: :ref:`delete_warning`

-resoto will **silently ignore** collecting specific resources if it does not have the required permissions.
+Resoto will **silently ignore** collecting specific resources if it does not have the required permissions.

 AWS Permissions
 ***************